 - The commitment of the Managing Director to fulfill these premises.

-The high quality of the raw materials used and stringent quality control procedures to which RECASENS canvas are subjected throughout the production process, allows to offer a 5 years Warranty on all products except RECacril® which has a 10 years Warranty and RECacril® Decorline line which has a 3 years Warranty.
+The high quality of the raw materials used and stringent quality control procedures to which RECASENS canvas are subjected throughout the production process, allows to offer a 10 years Warranty on all products except RECacril® Decorline line which has a 5 years Warranty.

 This warranty covers the deterioration of the canvas, putrefaction, mildew and fading in regular atmospheric conditions.
 This warranty does not cover damage due to abuse, neglect, vandalism, perforations, burns and natural disasters.
 It also does not cover normal wear, soiling and stains from air pollution and environmental conditions.